Structural engineers work as part of a team of construction professionals to design and build a wide range of structures and buildings

-- The Structural Engineer Jobs - online recruitment site for The Institution of Structural Engineers.
+- The Structural Engineer Jobs - online recruitment site for the IStructE.

 Recruitment agencies specialising in engineering vacancies include:

-Graduate structural engineers work towards the professional status of Associate or Chartered Member with The Institution of Structural Engineers (IStructE).
+As a graduate structural engineer, you'll work towards the professional status of Associate or Chartered Member with the IStructE.

-To do this they must meet three requirements:
+To do this you must meet three requirements:

-- Completion of required educational base - for Associate Member this is an accredited degree; for Chartered Membership it is an accredited Masters.
+- Academic requirements - for associate membership this is an accredited degree; for chartered membership, you'll need an accredited Masters.

-- Initial Professional Development (IPD) - trainees gain experience in the workplace, which is matched against specific core objectives identified by IStructE.
+- Initial Professional Development (IPD) - trainees gain experience in the workplace (usually over a period of three to four years), which is matched against specific core objectives identified by IStructE.
 Many employers offer structured training schemes to ensure these requirements are met.

 - Professional review - comprising an interview with qualified engineers and a final examination.

-Others follow the direct route of training accredited by IStructE.
-Many qualify with both institutions, giving them more career flexibility later.
+You can opt to take IPD accredited by ICE and then the final exam of the IStructE or to follow the direct route of training accredited by IStructE.
+Many structural engineers qualify with both institutions, as it affords more career flexibility later.

-Once professional status has been achieved with the IStructE, some engineers also become registered with the Engineering Council, taking on the designation of either Incorporated Engineer (IEng) or Chartered Engineer (CEng).
+Once you've achieved professional status with the IStructE, you can choose to become registered with the Engineering Council, taking on the designation of either Incorporated Engineer (IEng) or Chartered Engineer (CEng).

-There are also many opportunities to move to other parts of the UK and to work on international projects.
-Gaining chartered status with The Institution of Structural Engineers (IStructE) allows for professional recognition in an increasing number of countries around the world.
+There are many opportunities to move to other parts of the UK and to work on international projects.
+Gaining chartered status with the IStructE allows for professional recognition in an increasing number of countries around the world.

-Chartered Members can go on to become Fellows of the IStructE once they have built up a significant amount of experience and have met an exacting set of standards.
+As a chartered member, you can go on to become a Fellow of the IStructE, once you have built up a significant amount of experience and have met an exacting set of standards.
 This is the most senior grade of membership available and is recognition of excellence in structural engineering.